|Home||Programs||Scholarships||Events||ServSafe Classes||Contact Info.||Related Links||Shop|

 ** If you are a state member and have not received the State Newsletter, call Misty Cox at 266-4000 or email@example.com.

 The Montana CattleWomen's Scholarship is in the amount of $1000.00 and is funded through memorials.
 Applicants must be from a Montana home and must be enrolled in a Montana institution of post-secondary education, either public or private.
 Preference is given to a student planning to pursue a career beneficial to the cattle industry.

-Past recipients of the MCW Memorial Scholarship: 2006 Lindsey Foard of Billings, 2007 James Brown of Helena, 2008 Kari Gillespie of Kevin, 2009 Tom Brown of Helena, 2010 Aaron DeVries of Malta, and 2011 Whitney Hoyem of Wilsall, and 2012 James J Woodring of Townsend.
+Past recipients of the MCW Memorial Scholarship: 2006 Lindsey Foard of Billings, 2007 James Brown of Helena, 2008 Kari Gillespie of Kevin, 2009 Tom Brown of Helena, 2010 Aaron DeVries of Malta, 2011 Whitney Hoyem of Wilsall, and 2012 James J Woodring of Townsend.